SardiusMedia/serverless-ReqRes/README.md

   req.timestamp = new Date.now()
 })

-//create a custom res for a specal usecase reqResPlugins.add((res,req, lambdaRequest)=>{
+//create a custom response for a "specal usecase" reqResPlugins.add((res,req, lambdaRequest)=>{
   res.notFound = (message)=>{
     if(!message) message = "404 - Not Found."